Lindsey-Adams/Portfolio/README.md

 # **ABOUT ME**
-My name is Lindsey, and I am a student studying software engineering at WGU (2023-present).
-I am navigating a career transition from medical speech-langauge pathology (specializing in adults with aquired brain injury) into technology.
-Feel free to take a look at my work.
-Let me know what you like (or don't like!) about my work.
+Hello world!
+My name is Lindsey, and I am a student studying software engineering at WGU (fall 2023-present).
+I am navigating a career transition into technology after 5 years of professional clinical practice as a medical speech-langauge pathologist where I specialize in adults neurorehabilitation.
+Before making the decision to go back to school, I have completed my MS Communication Disorders at ASU.

+Dive into my repository to discover my projects that reflect my growth and learning in software development.
+Your feedback is invaluable - Explore my work and share your insights!